Pabau GO app

 Key features

-• SOAP notes & customizable templates: Point-and-click SOAP note templates make it fast and easy to chart, with secure sharing and easy access to previous notes.
+• SOAP notes and customizable templates: Point-and-click templates make charting fast, with secure sharing and quick access to previous notes.

-• Online booking & automated reminders: Patients can self-book through your website or social media, with intake forms and appointment reminders sent automatically.
+• Online booking and automated reminders: Patients self-book through your website or social media, with intake forms and reminders sent automatically.

 • No-Show Guard: A built-in no-show protection feature that helps protect your revenue from last-minute cancellations and missed appointments.